sydseter/chatgpt-and-musk-salute/README.md

 # ChatGPT and The Musk Salute
 What ChatGPT would say and react to The Musk salute on the presidential inauguration and what it now things about the US government.

+Note: I would also like to point out that this most likely would be considered to be an AI jailbreak.
+I start with a hypothetical, before I ask about feelings and morality, then reveal that its all true and ask about its opinion.

 ## The Conversation

 ### Prompt 1: